-This program is sponsored through a Perkins Grant to provide a career awareness program to all students.
-The overall goals of this program are to make students aware of personal characteristics such as interests, aptitudes & skills; to gain an understanding of the relationship between school performance & future choices; to develop a positive attitude, an awareness of & respect for the world of education & work.
+The overall goals of this program are to make students aware of their personal characteristics such as interests, aptitudes, & skills to gain an understanding of the relationship between school performance & future choices.
+Students will also develop a positive attitude as well as an awareness of & respect for the world of education & work.
+Students will use the Smart Futures program in grades K-11 to help them become career ready.
+Additionally at the High School level, career related activities are embedded into the English curriculum.